elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/deliver.md

 * Safety/fire alarms
 * Restrooms and refreshments
 * Wifi
-* **Breaks**: Always announce when a break is over and if there are any refreshments etc available.
-Possibly write somewhere visible so everyone knows when it is expected.
+* **Breaks**: Always announce when a break is planned and happening and if there are any refreshments etc available.
+Possibly write somewhere visible, e.g. whiteboard, chat or collaborative notes so everyone knows when it is expected and when it ends.

 **After the training event**:
 * Certificates: Send certificates to eligible participants in individual emails or make it available in the registration system when applicable.
 Make sure you abide by the GDPR regulations.